Squibs/freeCodeCampOLD/Front End Development Certification/intermediate-algorithm-scripting/README.md

 This is the first solution where I feel as though I accomplished everything in a manner that is appropriate out of all the previous intermediate algorithm challenges.
 I first set up an object relating the character codes to the html entities of which would be needed later to convert symbols in strings.
 I then used the `replace()` method with a regex expression to which would find matches that I would then convert to character codes to lookup in the previously created object and replace the symbol with the html entity.

 Looking at the solutions for this particular algorithm / challenge, I feel as though I gave a pretty close solution to the 'advanced' solution.
-The given solution spliting the passed string into an array and using the map function to then use a object with direct symbol lookups rather than charcode lookups.
+The given solution splitting the passed string into an array and using the map function to then use a object with direct symbol lookups rather than charcode lookups.
 I originally was going to do that, but stopped when I got to the apostrophe (') as I was not sure if doing `'\'': '&apos;'` would cause an issue with the escape character being in there.
 Switching to the way the solution has the object I would be able to remove one method from my return line `.charCodeAt(0)`

 ---